uh-kay/uh-kay/README.md

 - 👋 Hi, I’m @uh-kay
-- 👀 I’m interested in building native application with Rust 🦀
+- 👀 I’m interested in building native application with Rust 🦀 and Python 🐍
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...